← Home

 • For 'percentage OR Rs X per litre whichever is higher' rules, the percentage is assumed dominant at current price levels.
 This holds for petrol and diesel across 2022 to 2026 but may not hold at lower underlying prices.

 • Crude overlay is Brent, not the authoritative Indian Basket.
-The two track closely but are not identical.
+The two are directionally close but not identical, and Sanjaya now leaves missing official spot dates blank rather than approximating them with futures.

 • Historical excise rates are captured only for the current fiscal year at the moment.
 Pre-FY26 excise history backfill is pending.